 Twine is a flowchart editor similar in many respects to professional-grade tools.
 It might require some Googling and note-taking to grasp, but it yields a nice-looking sample which can demonstrate your writing skill and ability to structure a written encounter with brevity, choices, consequences, and reactivity.
 Once you figure out how to gussy up the visuals, you can put together something pretty neat.
 Like this.

-Back at the call center job, I occupied my free time working in Twine, writing short stories no one would publish, applying to other roles, investigating other tools, and even had a close call with a developer in London.
+Back at the call center job, I occupied my free time working in Twine, writing short stories no one would publish, applying to other roles, investigating other tools, and even had a close call with a developer in London (years later they would fire most of their writing staff.
+Bullet dodged).
 I worked on making myself a better candidate during off-hours and lunch breaks, fitting the life I wanted into the margins of the one I had.
 I did a lot of failing, but I also did a lot of work.
 The weeks and months were disheartening.
 I wrote to my college professors, even my high school principal, asking what I was doing so wrong that I was stuck in this perpetual rut.
 Someone who I respect a great deal told me: "Writing is like religion.
 You go there to pray, you don't work at the church."
 I firmly rejected that advice.

 Every couple of months I'd test the waters with a polite email sent to that original developer, asking if they could use any additional help with their project.
 About a year later, they surprised me with an answer.
 They were looking for a freelancer to write a book coinciding with the release of their next game.
 No one had ever made an offer like that before.
 I was terrified.
 I even considered turning them down, thinking I should wait until there was an actual job available and not merely a task (that was a short-sighted a ludicrous idea, which I thankfully abandoned before I could make any rash decisions).
 This was my second and perhaps only remaining chance, so I took the offer.